Chris Dawson (rugby league)

-Christopher Michael Dawson (born 26 July 1948) is an Australian convicted murderer and former professional rugby league footballer who played in the 1970s.
+Christopher Michael Dawson (born 26 July 1948) is an Australian convicted murderer and sex offender, and a former professional rugby league footballer who played in the 1970s.

-Following the 1982 disappearance of his wife, Lynette, and two separate coronial inquests, the NSW Coroner determined that Lynette Dawson was dead and that her most likely murderer was her husband, Chris.
+Following the 1982 disappearance of his wife, Lynette, and two separate coronial inquests, the New South Wales State Coroner determined that Lynette was dead and that Chris Dawson was her most likely murderer.
 After many years of stalled and failed investigations, Dawson was arrested and charged with murder in December 2018.
-His trial started on 9 May 2022 in the NSW Supreme Court.
+He was granted bail after he paid the court A$1.5 million.
+The bail conditions required him to surrender his passport to Queensland police and to live with his current wife.
+His trial started on 9 May 2022 in the Supreme Court of New South Wales.

 In 2022, Dawson was found guilty of murdering Lynette, and was sentenced to 24 years in prison.

+He is currently incarcerated at Long Bay Correctional Centre.

 Early life

 Dawson was born in Sydney, New South Wales.
-He is the second born of twins; his twin brother is Paul and he has an older brother, Peter.
+He is the second born of twins; his twin brother is Paul who was also a professional rugby league player and he has an older brother, Peter.
 Dawson attended Sydney Boys High School where he was a prefect.
 He graduated in 1966.

 Dawson met Lynette Simms at a high school function in 1965, when they were both aged sixteen.
-They married in 1970 at St Jude's Church, Randwick, and later had two children.
+They married in 1970 at St Jude's Church, Randwick, and later had two daughters.